moonbaselabs/moonbaselabs/source/_case_studies/kansas-beats-the-virus.md

 The Kansas Leadership Center reached out to Moonbase Labs because they knew that software would be essential to making this project possible.
 This was the most ambitious project they had attempted in recent memory, and their leadership team understood the power of technology to help them scale.

 For Moonbase Labs to be successful, we needed to embed ourselves with their team.
 We joined daily standups with the KLC team for the duration of the project.
 As requirements for the platform changed on a daily basis, our team was able to make on-the-fly adjustments in real time.
 A prototype was deployed within two weeks, which allowed KLC partners to begin convening meetings and inviting facilitators.
-Over the next few weeks, we would continued shipping major features every couple days as they were requested.
+Over the next few weeks, we continued shipping major features every couple days as they were requested.

 ## The Takeaway

 This initiative was an incredible example of the spirit of Kansans.
-In a matter of 6 weeks, over 7000 Kansans attended nearly 851 meetings.
+In a matter of 6 weeks, over 7000 Kansans attended 851 meetings.
 Over $850,000 in micro grants were distributed to launch grassroots efforts to combat the virus.

 Ed O’Malley described the software as “beyond what we imagined” and credited the partnership with Moonbase Labs for much of the project’s success.
 "Moonbase Labs was exactly the partner we needed for this project.
 They jumped in head first and started solving problems."